MEng Program Requirements: An FAQ

-The MEng requires another 90 units (in total) beyond the units that are already required for the undergraduate degree(s) which may be broken down in the following way:
+The MEng requires 90 units (in total) beyond the units that are required for the undergraduate degree(s) which may be broken down in the following way:

-66 units of credit, of which at least 42 units must be Grad-H level credit
+66 units of credit--at least 42 units must be Approved Advanced Graduate Subjects (AAGS) credit

 24 units of Thesis (6.THM)

-The additional units needed to get to 66 units almost never come from classes taken specifically for this requirement, but come from RA, TA, or VI-A credit, or excess undergraduate units (over the 180 units beyond the GIRs required of undergraduates) in the form of headers and AUS taken to complete the undergraduate subject requirements.
+Additional units beyond AAGS classes (in order to fullfill 66 units) are generally derived from RA, TA, or 6-A credit, excess undergraduate units (beyond the 180 units of GIRs required for an undergraduate degree) often in the form of headers and AUS classes taken to complete the undergraduate subject requirements.

-Because most subjects have twelve units, most students end up with at least 96 (48 + 24) units in their graduate program rather than 90.
+Because most subjects have twelve units, many students finish with least 96 (48 + 24) units in their graduate program instead 90 units.

 How do Thesis Units work?

-Be sure to study the MEng Thesis Guide very carefully.
+Please refer to the MEng Thesis Guide for additional informaiton.